open-pioneer/trails-build-tools/packages/vite-plugin/README.md

 # @open-pioneer/vite-plugin-pioneer

-Implements certain build-time features required by pioneer apps.
+The vite plugin provided by this package is required by open pioneer trails applications.

 Usage: